SnapLogicDev/sdk/README.md

-# sdk
+# Snap Development SDK

-Snap Development SDK
+This repo has the packages for SnapLogic Snap Development SDK